 194. Any power to bring proceedings for an offence by criminal information in the Grand Court is abolished.

-Criminal informations abolished
+Criminal informations

-195. The Rules Committee established under the Grand Court Law (2006 Revision) may make rules prescribing anything required to be prescribed under this Code and generally for carrying into effect this Code.
+Rules 2008 Revision 195.
+The Rules Committee established under the Grand Court Law (2008 Revision) may make rules prescribing anything required to be prescribed under this Code and generally for carrying into effect this Code.